What Is Rocky Mountain Spotted Fever?

-Strategies to reduce vector tick densities through area-wide application of acaricides (chemicals that will kill ticks and mites) and control of tick habitats (for example, leaf litter and brush) have been effective in small-scale trials.
-New methods being developed include applying acaricides to animal hosts by using baited tubes, boxes, and feeding stations in areas where infected ticks are endemic.
-Biological control with fungi, parasitic nematodes, and parasitic wasps may play supportive roles in integrated tick-control efforts.
-Community-based integrated tick management strategies may prove to be an effective public-health response to reduce the incidence of tick-borne infections.
-However, limiting exposure to ticks is presently the most effective method of prevention of tick-transmitted diseases.
+Limiting exposure to ticks remains the most effective way to prevent tickborne disease.
+However, application of acaricides (chemicals that kill ticks and mites) and control of tick habitats (for example, leaf litter and brush) have been effective in small-scale trials.
+Other methods being developed include applying acaricides to animal hosts by using baited tubes, boxes, and feeding stations in tick-infested areas.
+Fungi, parasitic nematodes, and parasitic wasps may also help with tick-control efforts.
+Community-based tick management strategies may be an effective public-health response to reduce the incidence of tick-borne infections.

 Rocky Mountain Spotted Fever: See Photos of the Rash

 This tool does not provide medical advice.
 See additional information: